suragch/audio_video_progress_bar/README.md

 ),
 ```

-However, you would normally wrap it in a `StreamBuilder` that is updated by an audio or video player.
+However, you would normally wrap it in a builder widget that is updated by an audio or video player.
 That might look something like this:

 ```dart
 StreamBuilder<DurationState>(